Nigeria's new president pledges effort to free girls kidnapped a year ago

 “My government will do everything in its power to bring them home,” added the former military ruler, who said his approach would differ from that taken by President Goodluck Jonathan.

-Jonathan was criticized for a slow response to the Chibok girls crisis after he argued that a hasty rescue risked killing them.
+Jonathan was criticised for a slow response to the Chibok girls crisis after he argued that a hasty rescue risked killing them.

 “It was handled in a lousy manner,” Lawan Abana, whose two nieces were among those kidnapped, said by telephone.